KlymTolkachov/Test_task_10-12-24/README.md

 Additional Notes

-	•	Frontend: The frontend is built using Vite, which will run the app on http://localhost:3000 (or the specified port).
+	•	Frontend: The frontend is built using Vite, which will run the app on http://localhost:5173 (or the specified port).
-	•	Backend: The backend is an Express server (or another framework, depending on your setup) that will run on http://localhost:5000 (or the specified port).
+	•	Backend: The backend is an Express server that will run on http://localhost:5001 (or the specified port).
 	•	Make sure that both servers are running to ensure the frontend and backend can communicate correctly.